filakhtov/gentoo-use-docs/media-video/ffmpeg.md

 This flag should be enabled if there is a need to play or record audio through ALSA devices.

-### altivec
-Pass the `--enable-altivec` option to the configure script.
-Pass additional compiler options to enable support for the AltiVec extension (aka VMX - Vector Multimedia Extension, aka Velocity Engine) - a SIMD instruction set on supported PowerPC processors to perform hardware accelerated multimedia encoding and decoding.

-This flag should only be enabled on PowerPC systems with AltiVec support.

 ### amr
 Pass the `--enable-version3`, `--enable-libopencore-amrwb` and `--enable-libopencore-amrnb` options to the configure script.
 Use the `libopencore-amrnb` and `libopencore-amrwb` libraries to perform AMR-NB (Adaptive Multi-Rate NarrowBand) and AMR-WB (Adaptive Multi-Rate WideBand) decoding instead of FFmpeg's native implementation.
 Resulting libraries will be licensed under (L)GPL version 3.